Fix Guide

 });

-If you want to keep the REST API accessible but prevent user enumeration specifically:
+If you want to keep the REST API accessible for public use but specifically prevent user enumeration, you can remove just the users endpoints:

 add_filter('rest_endpoints', function($endpoints) {